jfpoilpret/fast-arduino-lib/examples/complete/Conway/README.md

 Notes:

 - For male pin headers, I needed high headers (> 10mm) but I did not have any, hence I have used pin headers with 6mm on each side, then I have moved the headers on one side only (by applying a vertical pressure onto them, on a table), which gave me 12mm high headers.
-- For the ISP header,  prefer using a shrouded 2x3 headers, so I can use its notch to indicate how to plug the ISP programmer properly.
-If you don't have one, you can replace it with a double pin header (2x3) or even 2 pin headers of 3 pins each, but then be careful when pluggin your programmer!
+- For the ISP header, I prefer using a shrouded 2x3 pins header, so I can use its notch to indicate how to plug the ISP programmer properly.
+If you don't have one, you can replace it with a double pin header (2x3) or even 2 pin headers of 3 pins each, but then be careful when plugging your programmer!
 - For IC sockets, I used precision IC sockets rather than standard ones, because they offer some space, under the IC, where you can solder wires, which I did.
 - The USB socket is used only for powering the circuit; it is purely optional as one can directly power the circuit through the 2 right angled pin headers on the lower board.
 - Most components are quite standard except probably the LED matrix, which seems to be designed on demand by the retailer I got it from: http://www.play-zone.ch/en/bauteile/led/segmente-matrix/led-matrix-8x8-rot-3-7cm-x-3-7cm.html If you can't find the same component, then you can find any equivalent but then you'll have to redesign the upper board accordingly.